JacobMillner/WhatAmIEating/README.md

 # WhatAmIEating
-A simple python meal planner that reads/writes to a spreadsheet.
+A simple python meal planner that reads/writes to a csv file.